-In this application, we will show how to open and run a defined set of microgrid configurations with several specific control strategies equipped by a dynamic optimization.
-It consists of Modelica models, Jupyter notebooks and web-application.
+In this application, we will show how to open and run a defined set of microgrid configurations with several specific control strategies equipped with dynamic optimization.
+It consists of Modelica models, Jupyter notebooks and web applications.

 You will learn how to: